himmAllRight/himmAllRight-source/resources/templates/md/posts/Ansible-On-Pi-Cluster.md

 ssh-keygen
 ```

-With my [main computer](../../pages/homelab/#alakazam)'s keys on each node, I added the key to each of the pi's `authorized_keys` file by sshing into the pi and running the command:
+With Alakazam's public key on each node, I appended it to each of the pi's `authorized_keys` file by sshing into the pi and running the command:

 ```
 cat ~/.ssh/alakazam_id.pub >> ~/.ssh/authorized_keys